nathanielkam/mint-csv-import/readme.md

+# Run:
+Run the code by typing the following from the directory the code is located in python3 import.py
+OR if you do not have python3 namespacing you can type python improt.py

 ##Overview: ##
 Simulates bulk manual transaction adds to mint.com.
 Mint manual transactions are submitted as "cash transactions" which will mean it shows in your cash / all accounts transaction list.
 You cannot submit manual transactions against credit